-- Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturer's installation and operation manuals (IOM) for specific instructions and recommendations. - Remove coupling guard. - 2.
-Remove coupling if required. - 3.
-Set indicator so that the indicator button contacts either the shaft end or the face of the coupling.
+- Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturer's installation and operation manuals (IOM) for specific instructions and recommendations. - Remove the coupling guard. - 2.
+Set the indicator so that the button contacts either the shaft end or the face of the coupling.

-A - Dial indicator
+A-Dial indicator

-Figure 17: Dial indicator method
+Figure 12: Dial indicator setting